Documentation

 ⚠️

-The teleconsultation_applicable flag has been deprecated and will stop being supported in the near future.
+The teleconsultation_applicable attribute has been deprecated and you should not use it anymore.
 This functionality has been improved and extended upon and is now available via the /recommend_specialist endpoint.
 For more information, see Specialist & Channel Recommender.

 JSON